schnoodledao/contracts/README.md

 1. Go to the contract address to be interacted with and call the desired function.
 1. Copy the HEX DATA from MetaMask and reject the transaction.
 1. Follow steps 27 and 28 from [here](https://forum.openzeppelin.com/t/tutorial-on-using-a-gnosis-safe-multisig-with-a-timelock-to-upgrade-contracts-and-use-functions-in-a-proxy-contract/7272).
-1. After timelock elapsed, follow steps 29 and 30 from [here](https://forum.openzeppelin.com/t/tutorial-on-using-a-gnosis-safe-multisig-with-a-timelock-to-upgrade-contracts-and-use-functions-in-a-proxy-contract/7272) per either of the following scenarios:
+1. Follow steps 29 and 30 from [here](https://forum.openzeppelin.com/t/tutorial-on-using-a-gnosis-safe-multisig-with-a-timelock-to-upgrade-contracts-and-use-functions-in-a-proxy-contract/7272) per either of the following scenarios:
     * **Multisig only:** After timelock elapsed.
     * **DAO:** Interact with `SchnoodleGovernance` via the [SafeSnap](#safesnap) process instead of directly.